-The origins of Mother Bethel date back to 1787 when Rev. Richard Allen and Absalom Jones encouraged black worshippers to form their own congregations after being forced to sit in the balconies during services at some of the city’s traditional white churches.
+The origins of Mother Bethel date back to 1787, when Rev. Richard Allen and Absalom Jones encouraged black worshippers to form their own congregations after being forced to sit in the balconies during services at some of the city’s traditionally white churches.

 A few blocks away, at 336 Lombard Street, another marker specifically honors James Forten, who is believed to have amassed a fortune exceeding $100,000 utilizing a multi-ethnic work force.
 Additionally, he helped organize the first Negro Convention in Philadelphia in 1830.

 Join Tarik “Black Thought” Trotter of the Legendary Roots Crew on a tourof Philly arts and culture, food, history, shopping and green spaces, including Mother Bethel African Methodist Episcopal (AME) Church.

 watch “we got you: Philly by tarik” video series